tjalback/TrevPortfolio/README.txt

-I took this portfolio website template from the free html5up.net.
+I used a portfolio website template from the free html5up.net and modified it.
 Notes are below.

 Photon by HTML5 UP